AnaRaducanu/AnaRaducanu/README.md

 # 📚 Currently Learning
 <div>
   I'm always excited to expand my knowledge.
-Currently, I'm learning about AWS to validate my could skills and looking to start a C# course.
+Currently, I'm learning about AWS to validate my cloud skills and looking to start a C# course.
 </div>

 # 📊 GitHub Stats: